What is the London Learner Survey?

 If you need help filling in the survey (whether online, or on paper), please speak to a tutor at your learning provider and ask if they can help you.

 If you are doing courses starting in different months, your learning provider might ask you to do more than one survey.
 This is to make sure we get information as close as possible to the start of each course – for example, your health or your employment might change during the year.
 If your courses are starting very close together then you will only be asked to do one survey.
 If you have already completed the survey and you try to complete it again within 90 days, the survey will recognise this and show you a message on screen to let you know that you do not need to complete the survey again.

 A research company called IFF Research is running this survey.
 There is a small team of people working at this company who will be able to see your answers.
 These people are not allowed to tell anyone else about your answers.
 Your answers will not be given to anyone else, and no one else will be able to see them in a way that is linked to your name.
 Your learning provider will not be able to see your individual answers.

 When the survey is finished, all of the answers from learners in all the different learning providers in London will be put together, analysed and written about in a report.
 The report will say things like “20% of people were studying to help improve their job.”
 The report will not mention anyone’s name.

 The survey asks for your student number so that the research company, IFF Research, can add on information about what course you are doing after you complete the survey.
+This means we don’t need to ask you for this information in the survey.
 If you enter your student number the survey system will also check if you have already completed the survey recently, and let you know if you don’t need to do it again.

 This is a number that you may have been given when you enrolled / signed up to start on the course.
 It might be on your student card, or a letter from the provider confirming your enrolment or email from your learning provider confirming you are doing the course.
 You can also ask your tutor for help if you don’t know your student number.